Results from increased interstitial pressure in closed osteofascial compartments.

 High index of suspicion and early recognition are crucial.

 Palpable pulses distal to the involved compartment do not rule out compartment syndrome.

 Prompt decompression by fasciotomy is mandatory to prevent muscle ischemia and rhabdomyolysis.

 Compartment syndrome is a pathologic condition characterized by elevated interstitial pressure in a closed osteofascial compartment that results in microvascular compromise (restriction of capillary blood flow).
 The compartments most commonly involved are those with relatively noncompliant osseous or fascial structures, such as the anterior and deep posterior compartments of the leg and the volar compartment of the forearm.
-Significant muscle damage can occur with compartment pressures >30 to 40 mmHg or within 10 to 30 mmHg of diastolic BP.

 History and exam